NikooGound/Business_Insights_360/README.md

 2. User-empathetic Report design
 3. Drillable Insights

-I learned the following things in this project
+I learned the following things in this project:

 1. Power Query (Basic and Advanced Operations)
 2. Basic and complex DAX formulas